 There are four parts to the writing test.
-You will interact in a social media-type written conversation and write emails.
+You will fill in forms, interact in a social media-type written conversation and write emails.
 All writing tasks are marked by an examiner.

 Make sure you fully understand the questions.
 Plan what you are going to write and then edit your writing before clicking to the next question.
+The most common mistakes are the following: